 Behind Wynn in Game One, the White Sox thumped the Dodgers, 11-0, but Shaw took the loss in Game Two after giving up eight hits and four runs.
 The Dodgers followed up with victories in Games Three and Four, leaving the Sox on the brink of elimination.

-But on October 6, in front of 92,706 fans at the Los Angeles Coliseum, Shaw atoned for his Game Two loss with scoreless ball into the eighth inning; with help from the bullpen, he earned a thrilling 1-0 win over Sandy Koufax and the Dodgers.
-What Shaw called his “best moment in baseball” was a close-run thing, though.
+But on October 6, in front of 92,706 fans at the Los Angeles Coliseum, Shaw atoned for his Game Two loss with scoreless ball into the eighth inning; with help from the bullpen, he earned a thrilling 1-0 win over Sandy Koufax and the Dodgers, a game that still holds the record for the largest World Series crowd ever.7 What Shaw called his “best moment in baseball” was a close-run thing, though.
 “There were two outs and two on in the seventh,” he recalled, “when Charlie Neal hit one out to right-center field.
 I was watching Jim Landis, but Jim Rivera came out of nowhere to make the catch.
 Lopez had put Jim in right field just before the pitch and moved Al Smith to left.
-Brilliant move, wasn't it?”
+Brilliant move, wasn't it?”8

 But as brilliant as Shaw’s 1959 was, his 1960 became . . . well, if not a disaster, certainly a disappointment.
 His ERA jumped from 2.69 to 4.06 as he went 13-13 for a White Sox squad that finished 10 games behind the first-place Yankees.
 Shaw got off to a decent start in 1961, but his White Sox career ended on June 10 of that season.
 After throwing only 71 innings through the first two months of the campaign, he was sent to Kansas City with Wes Covington, Stan Johnson, and Jerry Staley in exchange for Ray Herbert, Don Larsen, Andy Carey, and Al Pilarcik.
 His four-month career with the Athletics was unspectacular, netting only a 9-10 record and an ERA of 4.31.

 That December, Shaw was again on the move, this time to Milwaukee, along with Lou Klimchock, for Joe Azcue, Ed Charles, and Manny Jimenez.
-His two years with the Braves provided more instructional opportunities, as he developed – presumably with the help of teammate Lew Burdette – a nasty spitball.
-(It has been rumored that later, when Shaw pitched for the Giants, he shared his secrets with a struggling young pitcher named Gaylord Perry.
-This can be neither confirmed nor denied.)
+His two years with the Braves provided more instructional opportunities, as he developed — presumably with the help of teammate Lew Burdette — a nasty spitball.
+It has been rumored that later, when Shaw pitched for the Giants, he shared his secrets with a struggling young pitcher named Gaylord Perry, but this has yet to be either confirmed or denied.

 It was with the Braves that Shaw enjoyed his finest individual campaign.
 Complementing the 1962 Braves’ pitching staff paced by Warren Spahn and Lew Burdette, Shaw led the team in ERA (2.80) and strikeouts, and finished second in victories (15, against 9 losses) and complete games (12) as Milwaukee finished in fifth place in the 10-team National League.
 (It was the first year of major-league expansion.)
 Shaw’s performance was recognized in his selection to the National League All Star Team, and in the national spotlight, as in the 1959 World Series, Shaw was exceptional.
 At Washington’s RFK Stadium in the first of two All-Star games that year, he finished off his two-inning save of the NL win by enticing former Chicago teammate Luis Aparicio to fly out to center field to end the game.
 As it turned out, that save influenced a change in Shaw’s career.